davidbowen87/higher_education/README.md

 # higher_education
-## Project Status (updated 4/6/23 8:30 AM EST)
+## Project Status (updated 4/13/23 9:00 PM EST)
-- Ashley cleaning and joining data - completed
+- Ashley working on dashboard
-- David creating Machine Learning - draft created
+- David working Machine Learning
-- Juan creating ERD - completed
+- Juan completed ERD and SQL

 ## Project Overview
 The purpose of this project is to perform an analysis of higher education institution data in order to discover trends in the academic workforce and turnover tendencies among different institutions.